24-vv/Spicy/README.md

 ### Installation:

 Please head over to the latest [release](https://github.com/24-vv/Spicy/releases) and download the .zip file from it, make sure you extract it.
-From there you need to install the correct dependencies, this is simple all you need to do is ``cd`` into the extracted folder and run ``-m pip install -r requirements``.
+From there you need to install the correct dependencies, this is simple all you need to do is ``cd`` into the extracted folder and run ``pip install -r requirements``.
 You can also open the folder, click on the path, press ``CTRL + A`` and then type ``cmd``.
 This will open the cmd prompt within that path saving you the time of running the ``cd`` cmd.